 Other considerations to make moving around your home easier include:

-- If stairs are unavoidable, mark each step with tape or paint them contrasting colors for better visibility.
+- If stairs are unavoidable, mark each step with bright tape or paint them contrasting colors for better visibility.

 - Install grip bars near toilets, showers and bathtubs.